bowmanjd/olf22python/slides/presentation.md

 - My digital history began with the Commodore 64
 - That  1 Mhz computer became a place to experiment, learn, customize, build, tear down, build again.
-- From Commodore BASIC 2.0...
+- I went from Commodore BASIC 2.0...

 ---